 This page is no longer being updated.
-For the latest information, please visit our new Science Centre page.
+For the latest information, please visit our Science Centre page.

 In 2009 a development masterplan was approved for our East Road site in Cambridge.
 The aim was to enhance our facilities and if possible to rationalise any fragmented departmental accommodation.